Nasrullah Khan (emir of Bukhara): Administrative

-The evolution of administrative system under Amir Nasrulloh culminated with the elimination of the controversial post of qushbegi.
+The evolution of the administrative system under Amir Nasrulloh culminated with the elimination of the controversial post of qushbegi.
 Qushbegi is viewed as Prime Minister, vizier, falconer or camp master in different periods as the post of qushbegi evolved from hunting to vizier.
 Mohammad Hakim qushbegi inherited his position of qushbegi following his father Utkur Bi's death.
 Muhammad Hakim became one of the strongest qushbegis during Amir Haydar's and then during Amir Nasrulloh's reign.
 He demonstrated his loyalty to Amir Nasrulloh by opening one of the gates of Bukhara during the succession struggle between Amir Nasrulloh and Amir Umar.
-The very fact that he was from manghit tribe helped him install his relatives to high-ranking positions within the Emirate.
-His loyalty to the manghit royal family allowed him to check Amir Nasrulloh's meal from poisoning and manage customs office.
+The very fact that he was from manghit tribe helped him install his relatives in high-ranking positions within the Emirate.
+His loyalty to the manghit royal family allowed him to check Amir Nasrulloh's meal from poisoning and manage the customs office.
 Military decisions and appointments to posts usually bypassed qushbegi.
-Muhammad Hakim qushbegi was executed in 1837-8 by Amir Nasrulloh under the pretext of treason, assumed to collaborate with the British to organize political plot against the ruler.
-After purging Muhammad Hakim qushbegi the post of qushbegi ceased to exist and Amir Nasrulloh employed viziers who had no tribal affiliation.
+Muhammad Hakim qushbegi was executed in 1837-8 by Amir Nasrulloh under the pretext of treason, assumed to collaborate with the British to organize a political plot against the ruler.
+After purging Muhammad Hakim qushbegi the post of qushbegi ceased to exist, and Amir Nasrulloh employed viziers who had no tribal affiliation.